vislies/vislies-hugo-theme/README.md

 * `lie` If specified, a LIE glyph is placed on top of the image.
 The contents must be one of the following identifiers specifying where the glyph is placed: `top-left`, `top-right`, `bottom-left`, `bottom-right`, or `custom`.
-If `custom` is specified, `liePosLeft` and `liePosRight` should also be specified.
-Note that if the image is resized, the automatic position may not work.
+If `custom` is specified, the `liePos*` options should be specified to place the lie.
 * `liePosLeft` The position of the glyph in pixels from the left end of the image.
+* `liePosRight` The position of the glyph in pixels from the right end of the image.
 * `liePosTop` The position of the glyph in pixels from the top end of the image.
+* `liePosBottom` The position of the glyph in pixels from the bottom end of the image.